What Smart and Creative Airlines are doing in customer service right now

 To alleviate tension and resolve any issues that arise, the smartest airlines are turning to AI this holiday season.
 AI turns customer support into a real-time, synchronous conversation.
 It eliminates hold times.
 AI relieves some workload from stretched human agents.

-Bringing AI into the customer service workforce enables customers to get instant answers to questions like how to check skis or car seats, immediately, as they come in.
+Bringing AI customer service into the workforce enables customers to get instant answers to questions like how to check skis or car seats, immediately, as they come in.
 When airlines are deploying Conversational AI, these simple and repetitive customer questions will be diverted from the busy human agents’ queues.
 As customers grow more accustomed to AI-powered support, they start to appreciate the same immediacy they’ve given to social media to other channels – whether it’s AI voice, email, chat or 1:1 messaging.

 Even more sophisticated airlines are using AI to proactively communicate to specific travelers.
 Examples include sending real-time alerts of security line wait times to travelers who have a flight coming up out of busy airports.
 Airlines can also deploy AI to automatically alert people about traffic delays around airports to ensure people leave themselves enough time.
 (For those traveling out of LAX around Thanksgiving, good luck)4.
 This proactive customer care powered by AI helps make the travel day smoother for passengers, and prevent issues from arriving (i.e., the need to rebook a missed flight).